How to turn old frames into a lantern, the perfect home decor for Christmas.

-That was years ago, the team pictures that were happily displayed on my son’s walls for about 15 years have since come down and now I have a bunch of frames just waiting for a project.
+That was years ago.
+The team pictures have since come down.
+Now I have a bunch of old frames just waiting for a project.

-This project uses four of those inexpensive 8×10 frames, a lantern top (don’t worry, you don’t have to have one to do this project) and a scrap piece of 1 inch plywood for the base.
+This project uses four of those inexpensive 8×10 frames, a lantern top.
+Don’t worry, you don’t have to have one to do this project.
+You will also need a scrap piece of 1 inch plywood for the base.
 The frames were just under 9″ in width, and the base is about 11 1/4″ square.